stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 And make sure you enable the *Universal Routes* feature.

-Also change the value of `storage.database.connection` to `null` in the file `config/passport.php` to force Passport to use the default connection.
-This way, it will work in both Central and client applications.
+Also change the value of `storage.database.connection` to `null` in the file `config/passport.php` to force Passport to use the default database connection.
+That way, Passport will work in both central and tenant parts of the application.